Stone Cold Steve Austin: Feud with Vince McMahon (1998–1999)

 Austin further angered McMahon by winning back the championship the next night on Raw.
 Austin also emerged victorious against The Undertaker at SummerSlam.
 In response, McMahon set up a Triple Threat match at Breakdown: In Your House, where The Undertaker and Kane pinned Austin at the same time.
-McMahon decided to vacate the WWF Championship and award it based on a match between The Undertaker and Kane, in which Austin was the guest referee on Judgment Day: In Your House.
+The following Monday on Raw, Austin famously rode out to the ring on a zamboni and attacked McMahon, who had decided to vacate the WWF Championship and award it based on a match between The Undertaker and Kane, in which Austin was the guest referee on Judgment Day: In Your House.
 Austin refused to count for either man and attacked both towards the end of the match.
-McMahon would, in storyline, fired him as result, although Austin got revenge by kidnapping McMahon and dragging him to the middle of the ring at "gunpoint", which ended up being a toy gun with a scroll that read "Bang!
+McMahon would, in storyline, fire him as a result, although Austin got revenge by kidnapping McMahon and dragging him to the middle of the ring at "gunpoint", which ended up being a toy gun with a scroll that read "Bang!
 3:16."
 During that segment, McMahon also learned that Austin was later re-signed by his son, Shane McMahon.
 In the semifinals of the Survivor Series tournament to crown a new WWF Champion, Austin lost to Mankind after Shane double-crossed Austin.
 The next night on Raw, Judge Mills Lane ruled that The Rock had to defend his newly won WWF Championship against Austin that night, as stipulated in the new contract Austin had signed two weeks earlier with Shane.
 The Undertaker interfered and hit Austin with a shovel, earning Austin a disqualification victory, meaning The Rock remained champion.
 At Rock Bottom: In Your House, Austin defeated The Undertaker in a Buried Alive match after Kane performed a Tombstone Piledriver on The Undertaker which sent him into the grave.
 With this victory, Austin qualified for the 1999 Royal Rumble.
-Austin's next appearance after this would be the January 4, 1999 edition of Raw, where he would come out to help Mankind defeat The Rock to become the WWF Champion by striking The Rock in the face with a steel chair and draping Mankind's body over him.
+Austin's next appearance after this would be the January 4, 1999, edition of Raw, where he would come out to help Mankind defeat The Rock to become the WWF Champion by striking The Rock in the face with a steel chair and draping Mankind's body over him.

-Austin's next chance to exact revenge on Mr. McMahon came during the Royal Rumble match.
+Austin's next chance to exact revenge on McMahon came during the Royal Rumble match.
 On Raw, McMahon drew Austin's entry number with the intention of screwing him over.
 Austin drew entry number one, while McMahon drew number two thanks to Commissioner Shawn Michaels.
 During the Royal Rumble match, Austin followed McMahon out of the ring and into the backstage area, only to be ambushed by members of The Corporation, and an injured Austin was taken to the hospital.
 Austin, however, returned in an ambulance and re-entered the match, delivering a Stone Cold Stunner to Big Boss Man and eliminating him.
 With the match down to Austin and McMahon, The Rock came down to the ring to distract Austin, who was eliminated by McMahon, thus McMahon winning the Royal Rumble.